-TESL Ontario, established in 1972, is a non-profit organization serving the needs of teachers of English as a Second Language and English Literacy Development.
-In its commitment to professional development and advocacy, TESL Ontario addresses the range of competencies, experiences, and issues which influence the success of immigrants, refugees, visa students, and others who are learning English.
+TESL Ontario functions as a certification body for English language educators in Ontario, and provides accreditation for TESL training institutions.
+This non-profit organization, established in 1972, serves the professional development needs of English language educators and addresses the range of competencies, experiences and issues which influence the success of immigrants, refugees, visa students and others who are learning English.

 The Summer issue of CONTACT TESL Ontario Magazine can be downloaded from our new website for CONTACT at http://contact.teslontario.org/issues/ .
 The new website for CONTACT makes it possible for you to search all the articles in recent issues or download previous issues.

 Today marks the start of Pride Month 2023 here in Ontario and around the world.
 This month is a time to remember and reflect upon the many contributions and achievements of the 2SLGBTQ+ community, often in the face of great adversity.

 Amidst the celebrations, we acknowledge the ongoing need for more support, acceptance and allyship, as the rights of many in the 2SLGBTQ+ community continue to come under attack.

 Happy Pride Month from all of us at TESL Ontario!

 TESL Ontario expresses deep condolences to our many Turkish and Syrian members today following the devastating series of earthquakes and aftershocks that have affected those nations.
 Images of homes, businesses, libraries, schools and historical buildings destroyed are overwhelming, while the human toll is nothing short of heartbreaking.

 Today marks the start of Black History Month, a time to pause and honour the legacy of Black Canadians and celebrate the contributions they have made and continue to make to the diverse fabric of our society.